biome-sh/biome-operator/examples/config/README.md

 ## Workflow

-After the Habitat operator is up and running, execute the following command from the root of this repository:
+After the Biome operator is up and running, execute the following command from the root of this repository:

-    kubectl create -f examples/config/habitat.yml
+    kubectl create -f examples/config/biome.yml

 This will create a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) with the configurations and a Redis database.

-By default, Redis listens on port 6379, but we change this to 6999 by mounting a Secret as a file under `/hab/user/redis/config/user.toml` inside the Pod.
+By default, Redis listens on port 6379, but we change this to 6999 by mounting a Secret as a file under `/bio/user/redis/config/user.toml` inside the Pod.

 You can see this is the case by accessing the web app on port `30001`.
 When running on minikube, its IP can be retrieved with `minikube ip`.